 - Measure the distance between the top and bottom holes on each TV mounting arm.
 Mark two points in the center of each wall stud, corresponding to these holes.

 - Use a level to ensure the mounting holes for each arm are even.

 - Hold the flat screen wall mount or TV mount brackets up against the wall, and use a level to make sure it’s even.

 - Use a friend to help you hold the wall mount.

-- This is the easiest part – simply have a friend hold the mount against the wall where you’ve drilled the pilot holes and drill screws to attach.
+- Have a friend hold the mount against the wall where you’ve drilled the pilot holes.

 - Check again that it’s level once mounted.

-Tip: Drill in each screw halfway and check that they’re level before tightening all of them.
+Tip: Drive in each screw halfway and check that they are level before fully tightening all of them.